galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 Transport of data, tool information and other metadata can be configured as a web application via a RESTful interface or using a message passing system such as RabbitMQ.

-At the Galaxy end, it is configured within the `job_conf.xml` file and uses one of two special Galaxy job runners.
+At the Galaxy end, it is configured within the `job_conf.yml` file and uses one of two special Galaxy job runners.
 * `galaxy.jobs.runners.pulsar:PulsarRESTJobRunner` for the RESTful interface
 * `galaxy.jobs.runners.pulsar:PulsarMQJobRunner` for the message passing interface.